 - We offer an extensive and diverse selection of courses taught both in classroom settings and on the Internet.
 There are also evening and summer courses offered for working students who wish to pursue their studies on a part-time basis.

-- Learn from leading researchers in the field: Joel Katz, Canada Research Chair in Health Psychology; J Douglas Crawford, Canada Research Chair in Visual-Motor Neuroscience; and Gordon Flett, Canada Research Chair in Personality & Health; and Distinguished Research Professor and Order of Canada recipient Debra Pepler, whose research has changed the way we think about child and youth bullying and aggression.
+- Learn from leading researchers in the field: Joel Katz, Canada Research Chair in Health Psychology; J Douglas Crawford, Canada Research Chair in Visual-Motor Neuroscience; Gordon Flett, Canada Research Chair in Personality & Health; and Distinguished Research Professor and Order of Canada recipient Debra Pepler, whose research has changed the way we think about child and youth bullying and aggression.

-- Participate in research in one of our many research centres, including the renowned Centre for Vision Research, the LaMarsh Centre for Research on Violence & Conflict Resolution and the York University Psychology Clinic.
+- Participate in research in one of our many research centres, including the renowned Centre for Vision Research, the LaMarsh Centre for Child and Youth Research, and the York University Psychology Clinic.